New Report Finds PLA Pension Requirements Steal From Employee Paychecks, Harm Employers and Taxpayers

 Is there any doubt how PLAs discourage nonunion contractors and their employees from competing for contracts on PLA projects?
 Anti-competitive government-mandated PLAs put an end to fair bidding on public works contracts and deny taxpayers the opportunity to get the best possible product at the best possible price.

-Your email is never shared.
+Your email address will not be published.
 Required fields are marked *